-Anon3: We have indications that it will go well, but that is besides the point.
+Anon3: We have indications that it will go well, but that is beside the point.
 Say nothing happened.
 It all fell flat.
 Can we afford to say, ok we will live censored, and talk only how much is allowed?

 Anon2: well… Its not WE HAVE NOT FORGIVEN…. its we shall not forgive firstly!!

 Anon1: We haven’t forgiven the government.
 Their censorship.
 They are curbing freedom of speech here which is a constitutional right.
 How can India be referred to as ‘The world’s largest democracy’ if internet censorship is imposed?
 We haven’t forgotten all these years of corruption.
 The government’s greed for money.
 Their hunger for power.
-We know that this court order does not have much of a relation with the government, but they need to pay for their past
+We know that this court order does not have much of a relationship with the government, but they need to pay for their past

 Anon1: We’re freedom fighters of a new age.
 We want our freedom back.
 The freedom which was taken away as soon as we got it.

 There will be people who will try to disrupt occupy movement- like not give permission or even stop it in the middle.

 Anon1: They can’t.
 We have the right to protest

 Anon3: The movement is headed in one direction.
 The change will happen.
 Slow or fast.
 There is no alternative.
 The laws we have, the way they are used are like a dictatorship

 Anon1: it’s a constitutional right too.
 If they(the police) try to stop us, we will stream footage of them curbing our rights live on the internet.
 I hope that answers your question(s)

 If you look at the bottom of terms and conditions of Mumbai Police NOC form it says “The police reserves the right to revoke permission at their discretion”.
 You believe a situation is possible that eventually, some minister is going to call the police commissioner and order him not to give the permission- or worse to stop the occupy movement immediately.